 In 1975, Bobbie Knopf was chair of the Department of Special Education at Northside High School in Atlanta.
 At that time, she began a needs assessment dialogue with Joyce Slaughter, the mother of one of Bobbie’s students.
 They realized that the options available in North Atlanta for students with special needs after completing high school were limited.

 In the 1980s, Tommy Nobis Center expanded its mission to include employment opportunities.
-To accommodate this expansion, the Center moved twice in the next decade, settling in 1992 in a 52,000-square-foot state-of-the-art facility in Marietta, Georgia funded by public and private donations.
+To accommodate this expansion, the Center moved twice in the next decade, settling in 1992 in a 52,000 square-foot facility in Marietta, Georgia funded by public and private donations.
 In 1993, Nobis Enterprises was incorporated as the organization’s federal contracting division employing people with disabilities as an AbilityOne nonprofit agency.
 In 2015, Dave Ward was hired as President & CEO upon Connie Kirk’s retirement.

 About Tommy Nobis

 Tommy Nobis was one of the most prolific linebackers in the history of the NFL.
 Below is a recap of his incredible career and life after football.

 - Tommy was the first ever player drafted by the Atlanta Falcons organization in the inaugural 1966 season and quickly became the first ever Falcon voted to the Pro Bowl.

 - “Mr. Falcon” led the team in tackles in nine of his 11 seasons, earning five trips to the Pro Bowl.